ryanweston/rudimentary.dev/content/article/canonical-urls.md

 Here the search engine will need to decide the canonical URL for display.
 It will make this decision either way, but sometimes you want to help ensure a specific URL is chosen as the primary URL.

 There are ways you can *suggest* to search engines which of these URLs should in fact be the primary version.
 This will help to prevent something called **keyword cannibalisation**, where your duplicated pages end up competing for search ranking with each other.

+Other common examples of why a site may have duplicate content have been listed [here](https://developers.google.com/search/docs/crawling-indexing/canonicalization).

+- Internationalisation regional variants: Different URLS for i18n but for content that is essentialy the same language.
+Such as British English and American English.
+- Device variants: Often a page can be served from a mobile only URL.
+- Protocol variants: A HTTP or HTTPS version of the site.
+- Accidental versions: Where a demo or staging evironment is accidentally indexable.

 ## What is a canonical tag?